elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, it's not necessary to have onerror/onsuccess for every request.
-You can handle errors and successes at the transaction level, which will catch events from all requests within the transaction.
+  <div><strong>Interview Response:</strong> No, it's not necessary to have `onerror`/`onsuccess` handlers for every request in IndexedDB.
+You can use a single set of handlers at the transaction level to handle success or error events for multiple requests within the transaction.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />